Vibe coding will drive the next wave of innovation. Just don't look under the covers

 The new wave AI no-code platforms will undoubtedly reshape how we approach early stage innovation.
 Every enterprise should be embracing this power today.

 But, we are a long way from eliminating the need for software delivery experts altogether.
-Yes, we will see a generation of innovators but the move from prototype to production will require the full rigours of modern software engineering for years to come.
+Yes, we will see a generation of innovators but the move from prototype to production still requires the full rigours of modern software engineering, and will do so for years to come.